2024 Mission 200 at The Glen

 The 2024 Mission 200 at The Glen was the 25th stock car race of the 2024 NASCAR Xfinity Series, and the 29th iteration of the event.
 The race was held on Saturday, September 14, 2024, at Watkins Glen International in Watkins Glen, New York, a 2.454 mi permanent road course.
 The race was originally scheduled to be contested over 82 laps, but was increased to 90 laps due to numerous overtime attempts.
-In an exciting final stage, Connor Zilisch, driving for JR Motorsports, would survive two overtime restarts while managing fuel mileage, and pulled off an incredible performance to earn his first career NASCAR Xfinity Series win in his first career start.
+In an exciting final stage, Connor Zilisch, driving for JR Motorsports, would survive two overtime restarts while managing fuel mileage, and pulled off an incredible performance to earn his first career NASCAR O'Reilly Auto Parts Series win in his first career start.
 Zilisch was also the most dominant driver of the race, winning the first stage and leading a race-high 45 laps.
 To fill out the podium, Sheldon Creed, driving for Joe Gibbs Racing, and A. J. Allmendinger, driving for Kaulig Racing, would finish 2nd and 3rd, respectively.

-With Zilisch's win, he became the seventh driver in Xfinity Series history to win in their series debut, and the first driver across all three NASCAR divisions to win both the pole position and the race in their first start.
-At 18 years, 1 month, and 23 days old, he is also the second-youngest winner in Xfinity Series history.
+With Zilisch's win, he became the seventh driver in O'Reilly Auto Parts Series history to win in their series debut, and the first driver across all three NASCAR divisions to win both the pole position and the race in their first start.
+At 18 years, 1 month, and 23 days old, he is also the second-youngest winner in O'Reilly Auto Parts Series history.

 This was also the last race USA would air and broadcast the series.
-The CW will take over the TV rights to the entire Xfinity Series schedule as part of the next TV contract which runs from 2025 to 2031.
+The CW will take over the TV rights to the entire O'Reilly Auto Parts Series schedule as part of the next TV contract which runs from 2025 to 2031.